wzychla/XNADash/README.md

 * a bomb falling on another falling bomb was still exploding.
 A pile of falling bombs was exploding in the very same frame.
 * a boom lasted too short so that some bombs were falling prematurely

+### Level 21

+Current status: unplayable

+Bomb timing is still invalid, after going left and down, player is unable to move it.